To make this site work properly, we sometimes place small data files called cookies on your device.

-Are you planning a trip to Egypt and are in search of some great tips to help make the entire process as smooth as can be?
+Are you planning a trip to Egypt and looking for some great tips to help make the entire process as smooth as possible?
 Our travel experts are here to assist you with a variety of travel advice and trip details.

 In Egypt, most of the banks are open from Sunday to Thursday, from 0830 to 1400, though banks at major entry points, like airports, are open 24 hours daily.

 Note: Most of the major credit/debit cards, such as American Express, MasterCard, Visa, all Euro cards and JCB, are widely accepted in various hotels and shops.
 If you want to use an ATM, most accept Visa, MasterCard and Cirrus cards.
 If you can't find an ATM in your vicinity, you can still obtain cash if you go to any of the Misr Bank branches.
 But do note: banks are unwilling to accept $100 notes issued before 1992.
 If you wish to convert your currency, you can use $US, £UK or Euros, as they are accepted in many banks and other places.
 TIP: Don't change your $, £ or Euro until you arrive in Egypt – the conversion rate is much better here!

 Another important point is that Scottish pounds and Irish punts are not accepted by Egypt Banks!
 You will find plenty of banks at the airport and several foreign currency exchange offices.
 Your duty-free goods must be purchased within 48 hours after arrival.